U3B5HMD/hackmud/LOCKS.md

 break a `DATA_CHECK` lock, you'll need to be well versed in the [lore of Hackmud][01].

-When you encounter a `DATA_CHECK` lock, you'll receive the standareds "Denied Access" message like any other lock.
+When you encounter a `DATA_CHECK` lock, you'll receive the standard "Denied Access" message like any other lock.
 First, pass in an empty string:

 ```javascript